TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ObjectsAndProperties/Index.rst

 Reference to objects
 """"""""""""""""""""

-Whenever you see  *->[objectname]* in the tables it means that the property is an object " *objectname* " with properties from object *objectname.* You don't need to define the objecttype.
+Whenever you see *->[object name]* in the tables it means that the property is an object "*object name*" with properties from object *object name*.
+You don't need to define the object type.

 .. _objects-calc: